 For example, if you’re in the tourism field you could create a vacation destination scene.
 Start off with a tropical looking backdrop and include deck chairs, inflatable pool toys and more.
 Complete it with a vacation themed photo booth with props and you’ll have customers lining up to join in the fun.

 Even if your company doesn’t have as much scope, you can still create a fun experience.
-You can also buy medicines online at a bargain price.
-For example, a tech-based company could create a coffee shop scene where they can try out products while they sip on a free brew (and don’t forget to brand the take-away cups–they’ll be your mini-billboards throughout the show).
+For example, a tech-based company could create a coffee shop scene where attendees try out products while they sip on a free brew (and don’t forget to brand the take-away cups–they’ll be your mini-billboards throughout the show).

 If the visual effects don’t attract customers, the aroma of freshly brewed coffee will!